cryptolu/maps/README.md

-#arm_v7_m leakage simulator
+#Micro-Architectural Power Simulator (MAPS) for Cortex-M3

 ## Overview

-Fast arm_v7m simulator.
-Can be use to check assembly secure implementations for leakage.
+Fast Cortex-M3 simulator that dump power traces.
+More information can be found in https://eprint.iacr.org/2017/1253.pdf

 * written in C++ for speed
 * reads and simulates a .bin file created from an assembly/C source with GNU arm toolchain

-Only instructions used typically in the coding of crypto primitives are supported.
+Only instructions typically found in the coding of crypto primitives are supported.
 Unsupported instructions might be added in cpu.cpp.

 ## Compiling